-The call for applications will open on the 8th July 2024 and shall remain open until the entire budgetary allocation under this Measure is allocated.
+The call for applications will open on the 3rd April 2025 and shall remain open until the entire budgetary allocation under this Measure is allocated.
+Aid under this Measure will be awarded, i.e. committed, by latest 31 December 2030.

 The MAGF will be adopting an Open Block Calls Procedure.
 This means that a batch of applications received within a respective time block will be assessed separately from applications received in subsequent batches.
-Applications received after any set time block WILL

-NOT BE CONSIDERED AS PART OF THAT BLOCK.
+Applications received after any set time block WILL NOT BE CONSIDERED AS PART OF THAT BLOCK.
 Applicants are encouraged not to wait to the last day to submit their application.